 Our majors learn to view Asia from a variety of perspectives.
-Students who plan to elect an Asian Studies major must meet with the Asian Studies Director, Ann Marie Leshkowich, who may be contacted directly (Beaven 230, firstname.lastname@example.org) or through Karen Todd in the CIS office (Smith 329, email@example.com) to construct an initial plan of study.
+Students who plan to elect an Asian Studies major must meet with the Asian Studies director, May Sim, who may be contacted directly (Smith Hall 522, firstname.lastname@example.org) or through Karen Todd, academic administrative assistant (Smith 329, email@example.com) to construct an initial plan of study.

-To assist you and the Director with planning your courses for a major, please review the requirements below, and then click here to bring up the ASTD Major Course Planning Form, download this pdf form and enter your information on this fillable form.
-Please email a copy of the completed form to the Director and bring a copy of it with you to the meeting with the Director.
+To assist you and the director with planning your courses for a major, please review the requirements below, and then download the Asian Studies Major Course Planning Form (PDF), and enter your information on this fillable form.
+Please email a copy of the completed form to the director and bring a copy to the meeting with her.
+Once the director has approved the plan of study, students can add the major by completing the online process to change their academic plan.

 Students may decide how they want to formulate their geographic focus, but they must fulfill the interdisciplinary pattern outlined below.
 In other words, a student might want to focus on China from a variety of disciplines, or on India and Southeast Asia, or expand their knowledge across the Asian region.
-We are prepared to consider individual proposals for a major in a specific theme — Public Health in Asia, for example, but this route can be taken only with the consultation of the Asian Studies faculty and approval of the Director.
+We are prepared to consider individual proposals for a major in a specific theme — Public Health in Asia, for example, but this route can be taken only in consultation with the Asian Studies faculty and approval of the director.
 All majors, no matter what their direction, must take one year of an Asian language as described below.
 Students may take a maximum of 14 and a minimum of 10 courses.
-Majors must meet the following requirements:

-- One introductory survey of Asia (HIST 103: Perspectives on Asia: Traditional Asian Cultures; HIST 104: Perspectives on Asia: Modern Transformations; ANTH 170: Contemporary Asia; PHIL 255 Asian Philosophy; or RELS 106 Buddhism).
+- One introductory survey of Asia (PHIL 255 Asian Philosophy; RELS 106 Buddhism; or ANTH 170 Contemporary Asia).
 If these courses are not available to fit the schedules of students, the director can approve a substitute course that offers a broad perspective on Asia.

 - One course on the Arts of Asia: This could include offerings in literature, theatre, studio art, art history, and music with a limit of three courses in the performing arts.

-- One course that offers an historical perspective (beyond HIST 103 or 104): This course should be taken with a faculty member in the history department who specializes in the area that a student chooses to investigate in East, Southeast, or South Asia.
+- One course that offers a historical perspective: This course should be taken with a faculty member in the history department who specializes in the area that a student chooses to investigate, e.g., in East, Southeast, or South Asia.

 - One course that provides a methodological or analytical framework for approaching the study of Asia.
-This course does not necessarily need to be devoted to an Asian theme.
+This course does not need to focus on an Asian theme.
 In consultation with their Asian Studies advisor, students may choose this course from approved offerings in academic departments.

 - At least three additional courses on Asia with two of them above the 100 level.